 A Statement of Intent for Science

-In KS4, students follow one of 3 flight-paths.
-The lower KS4 students cover WJEC Science Today Entry Level.
-This provides opportunities for students to learn key life skills that are related to science.
-Topics include health and safety, plant care and animal care.
-Students are assessed through objective related work completion.
+Flightpath 3: Eduqas Science Today Entry Level.
+This provides students the opportunity to learn key life skills that are related to science.
+These topics include: health and safety, plant care, the human body, variation and adaptation, electrical circuits and food and health.
+Students on this flight path are assessed through objective related work completion.

 Each term, teachers work together alongside subject leaders to determine the learning journeys for the different phases from lower primary up to Key Stage 3.
 By building these journeys term on term we are able to ensure progression across phases and we are able to match learning experiences to the needs and interests of our current cohort of students.